Roman Nesterenko

+Roman Nesterenko (born 22 March 1977) is a football coach and former player who is currently the goalkeeper coach for Lithuanian club DFK Dainava.
+He had previously been the head coach for FSC Mariupol from 2022 to 2023.

-Roman Nesterenko (born 22 March 1977) is an association footballer from Kazakhstan.
-He plays as a goalkeeper and has played for nine different clubs as well as the Kazakhstan national football team, for whom he has two caps.
-Despite playing for Kazakhstan at international level, Nesterenko was born in Ukraine and has actually spent more of his career there than with clubs in Kazakhstan.
+Born in Ukraine, he played as a goalkeeper, and has represented the Kazakhstan national football team, for whom he has earned two caps.

 Club career

 Early career

 Nesterenko began his career with AFK-UOR Mariupol in Ukraine in 1994–95.
 However, later in the same season he left for another Ukrainian side, FC Shakhtar-2 Donetsk, the reserve side of Shakhtar Donetsk.
 Nesterenko played for the club for three seasons, leaving in 1998 to join Metalurh Volodymyrivka.
 He spent two years at Metalurh, making over twenty appearances in each of his seasons there.

 Volyn Lutsk

 Roman joined Volyn in 2000–01, when the club was in the Persha Liha, Ukraine's second division.
 In his four seasons at the club, Nesterenko helped Volyn reach the Ukrainian Premier League in 2001–02 despite being used mainly as a back-up goalkeeper and only making eight appearances in their promotion-winning season.
 He made six appearances in 2002–03 as Volyn finished an impressive sixth in their first season back in the top flight.